margherita-c/nevus_app/doc/README.md

  ___

 ## Introduction
-The role of self-skin examination is considered very important for melanoma prevention, and many works reccomend to keep track in time of existing moles in time using photos [^1] [^2]
+The role of self-skin examination is considered very important for melanoma prevention, and many works reccomend to keep track in time of existing moles in time using photos [^1] [^2].
+Keeping track of moles is truly important, and it plays an important role in preventing beningn or harmless moles to become dangerous.
+If one's able to check on moles frequently, once a year or so, it becomes easier to detect changes, that often are signal of a shift of a mole capacity to cause harm.
 [^1]: Goodson, Agnessa Gadeliya, and Douglas Grossman.
 "Strategies for early melanoma detection: Approaches to the patient with nevi."
 Journal of the American Academy of Dermatology 60.5 (2009): 719-735.
 [^2]: Weinstock, Martin A., et al. "Melanoma early detection with thorough skin self-examination: the “Check It Out” randomized trial."
 American Journal of Preventive Medicine 32.6 (2007): 517-524.